 By default, the Image Picker displays all assets of the asset type configured as associable with the parent asset type through the selected field.
-For each displayed image asset, Image Picker shows a thumbnail of the image, as well as its properties, such as file name, dimensions (in pixels), file size, and MIME type.
+For each displayed

-2. (Optional) If the pool of available images is large, you may choose to search for a specific image asset.
+- image asset, Image Picker shows a thumbnail of the image, as well as its properties, such as file name, dimensions (in pixels), file size, and MIME type. - 2.
+(Optional) In the "Category" drop-down list, select a category to which you want to restrict the displayed images. - The Image Picker window refreshes, showing only images that belong to the category you selected. - 3.
+(Optional) If the pool of available images is large, you may choose to search for a specific image asset.
 To do so, enter one or more keywords describing the asset into the Search field at the top of the Image Picker window and click Go.
 Image Picker displays the images matching your search criteria.